ishitatsuyuki/LatencyFleX/README.md

 ### Running games with LatencyFleX

-**Warning:** Avoid using LatencyFleX with anti-cheat enabled games!
-It can almost certainly get you banned.
+**Warning:** Be careful when using LatencyFleX with games having anti-cheat:

+- Direct hooking (UE4 hook) can trip the game's integrity check and directly get you banned.
+- Proton NVAPI integration is relatively safe, but I am not responsible for any bans issued due to LatencyFleX.

+Please do it at your own risk.

 Tested games: